Bipolar Disease and Anger-Explosive Behavior

 The good news is that there are treatments available to help people with this disease.
 There is a combination of medicines and therapy available that do wonders.
 However; the problem is getting the person to admit they have the problem and getting them to a health professional for help.

-The Interview With A Real Jerk
+The Interview With Someone With IED

-While some of you may chuckle at the title, please remember that it is not a funny situation for the people living with an ass.
 The interview I am doing is with a friend of mine and her brother has Intermittent Explosive Disorder.
 He agreed to do this interview with me.
 Today is his so called "good day."
 Maybe later, it may be different.

-Questions I asked the "Jerk"
+Questions I Asked

 - What makes you angry with people?